keyboard_arrow_up

 Internal Broaching

-This involves using a broach tool to make precise cuts on the inside of a workpiece, typically on a pre-existing hole.
+This method uses a broach tool to make precise cuts inside a workpiece, usually through a pre-existing hole that will be shaped to the required internal profile.

 Keyseaters

-Machines designed to create keyway holes inside locking mechanisms.
+Machines designed to create keyway holes and similar internal drive features in hubs, bushings, and locking components.

 Keyway Broaching

-A process where keyseater machines are used to create keyways in various materials.
+A broaching-related process in which keyseater machines are used to create keyways in metals and other machinable materials.

 Pot Broaching